ibm-cloud-docs/vpc/vpn-onprem.md

 * **Connection name** - Enter a name for the connection, such as `onprem-connection`.
 * **Peer gateway address** - Specify the IP address of the VPN gateway for the on-prem network.
 * **Preshared key** - Specify the authentication key of the VPN gateway for the on-prem network.
-* **Local subnets (Policy-based VPN only)** - Specify one or more subnets in the VPC you want to connect through the VPN tunnel.
+* **Local subnets (Policy-based VPN only)** - Specify one or more subnets in the VPC that you want to connect through the VPN tunnel.
-* **Peer subnets (Policy-based VPN only)** - Specify one or more subnets in the on-prem network you want to connect through the VPN tunnel.
+* **Peer subnets (Policy-based VPN only)** - Specify one or more subnets in the on-premises network that you want to connect through the VPN tunnel.

-For the Internet Key Exchange (IKE) and IPsec security parameters, select **Auto** so the cloud gateway uses auto-negotiation to automatically establish the connection with the on-premises gateway.
+For the Internet Key Exchange (IKE) and IPsec security parameters, select **Auto** so that the cloud gateway uses auto-negotiation to automatically establish the connection with the on-premises gateway.

 The gateway status appears as **Pending** while the VPN gateway is being created, and the status changes to **Available** after it is created.
 {: tip}